 Arundhati Roy, author of "God of Small Things" (1997) claimed initially that she had written the novel without the knowledge of her husband.
-It led to speculation that she had not written it herself but was fronting for Britain's MI-6 as it continued efforts to keep control of India's image.
-That speculation has gained weight as Roy spent the next two decades churning out a stream of propaganda directed at delegitimizing the Indian State -- and Mahatma Gandhi.
-Penguin has announced that it will publish a second novel by Roy in 2017.
-We will review it here when it is issued.
+It led to speculation that she had not written it herself but was fronting for Britain's MI-6 as it continues a post-colonial propaganda campaign targeting India and in particular, the Mahatma.
+That speculation gained currency after her novel won the Booker Prize and Roy spent the next two decades churning out a stream of anti-Indian/Gandhi propaganda.
+Her second work of fiction in 2017 got generally poor notices.

 This show was taped in 1997, the 50th anniversary of Indian independence, the year Arundhati Roy's first novel was published.
 It features Roy, Salman Rushdie and former New York Times correspondent in India, Barbara Crossette.
 Note how everyone thinks it is remarkable that India has "survived" but no one explains why, even when the host asks what makes the country special.
 The tone is overwhelmingly negative.
 Interesting fact about Barbara, who was my colleague on the UN Press corps: she was the last journalist to interview Rajiv Gandhi.
 In fact, she was in the car with him going to Sriperumbudur where the assassin lay in wait and survived the bomb only because she had forgotten something in the car and left Rajiv's side moments before the explosion.

 Parliamentarian and evangelical leader Wilberforce (1759 -1833) led the campaign to have Christian missionaries sent to British controlled India.

 As a young man Churchill was posted to India and developed a visceral dislike for the country that intensified as it moved towards independence.
 He was one of the most effective propagandists of Empire.